naveensivakumar14/todo-list/README.md

 Built with HTML, CSS, and JavaScript, this project showcases basic web development skills and provides a practical tool for organizing tasks efficiently.

 Features
-Add New Tasks: Easily add tasks to your to-do list with a simple input field and button.
+Add New Tasks: Add tasks to your to-do list with a simple input field and button.
 Mark Tasks as Completed: Click on a task to mark it as completed, helping you keep track of what's done.
 Delete Tasks: Remove tasks from your list once they're no longer needed.
 Persistent Data: The list automatically updates in real-time, ensuring a smooth and seamless user experience.
 Technologies Used
 HTML5: Structure and layout of the application.
-CSS3: Styling and responsive design to ensure the app looks great on all devices.
+CSS3: Styling and responsive design ensures the app looks great on all devices.
 JavaScript: Dynamic interaction and functionality, such as adding, completing, and deleting tasks.

+Thanks for Visiting my TO-DO List App Project.